Jessie Wu (Co-op Spring/Summer 2013)

 Ryan Reed (Co-op Fall/Winter 2011)

 “I was really impressed and motivated by the variety of my tasks at ETC. I served as a photographer, videographer, programmer, interface designer, 3D modeler and texture artist.
-My tasks were unique, reward and challenging, and I was granted liberty to create things my own way.
+My tasks were unique, rewarding and challenging, and I was granted liberty to create things my own way.
 I learned new skills that helped me make interesting models and applications, including a Web-based 3D model viewer that is being used to display ETC’s products.”

 Brian Gitlin (Co-op Spring/Summer 2012)